Velocity Pricing: Definition & Whether or Not it's a Winning Strategy

 The pricing strategy that you choose plays an important role in determining how profitable your business will be.
 You owe it to yourself to examine the various options available to you and pick the one that best matches your product, business strategy, and goals.
 In this post, we'll talk about a popular pricing strategy called velocity pricing and explain why many businesses have chosen to adopt it for their products.

-Velocity pricing is defined as a pricing method that derives the price of a product or service off of the velocity of its stock turn.
-Under velocity pricing, the slower the turn of a product, the higher it is priced.
 Today, big data allows companies to analyze every aspect of their business.
 Machine learning algorithms will automatically account for variables and dissect the data at a very granular level.
 What this data has taught us is that velocity pricing works.
 Businesses that follow what the data has revealed can achieve increased revenue.

 3 Reasons why velocity pricing is important